AscendingPassage.com HOME PAGE.

 never blossom.
 Sixty to the right, sixty to the left, too close

-wanted space: they induce a feeling of oppression without possible
+wanted space.
+They induce a feeling of oppression without possible

 deliverance, of massive and mournful eternity.